Buying real estate in Dar es Salaam?

 Which "premium" neighborhoods open up at $500k in Dar es Salaam in 2026?

-At $500,000 (TZS 1.24 billion) in Dar es Salaam in 2026, you can more credibly target premium and coastal prestige neighborhoods like Msasani, Oyster Bay, Masaki, and the better parts of Upanga, where $500k often represents the entry point to premium rather than the ceiling.
+At $500,000 in Dar es Salaam, you can more credibly target premium coastal neighborhoods like Msasani, Oyster Bay, Masaki, and the better parts of Upanga, which are the addresses that most expats, diplomats, and senior professionals gravitate toward.

 What counts as "luxury" in Dar es Salaam in 2026?